tylerthomasallen/docs/src/pages/apps/ios.md

 ## Integrate Branch

-!!! warning "iOS 11.2 Universal Linking Issue"
+!!! warning "InconsiOS 11.2 Universal Links"
-    With iOS 11.2 Apple introduced an issue causing AASA file to not always be updated after the application is installed through the App Store.
-This breaks Universal Links, causing links to resolve into the App Store, instead of opening the app.
-We are currently monitoring the issue.
-Please utilize our [forced uri redirect mode](https://docs.branch.io/pages/links/integrate/#forced-redirections) to assure deep linking into the application.
-View [the Apple Bug report for the issue here](http://www.openradar.me/radar?id=4999496467480576).
+    After updating a device to iOS 11.2, we found that the app's AASA file is no longer downloaded reliably on to your user’s device after an app install.
+As a result, clicking on Universal links will no longer open the app consistenly.
+You can set [forced uri redirect mode](https://docs.branch.io/pages/links/integrate/#forced-redirections)on your Branch links to open the app with URI schemes.
+View details of the issue on the [Apple Bug report](http://www.openradar.me/radar?id=4999496467480576).

 - ### Configure Branch